-The centrepiece of Beale Park is the Pavilion, designed by the Park’s founder, Gilbert Beale, and built in 1956.
+The centrepiece of Beale Wildlife Park is the Pavilion, designed by the Park’s founder, Gilbert Beale, and built in 1956.

 Overlooking the Jubilee Water Gardens and the charging horse called The Valkyrie, the Pavilion dominates the Park’s landscape.

 Built originally in remembrance of Gilbert’s parents, the Pavilion is now a fitting tribute to a man who had a passion for the art form and beauty of sculpture and who chose to share his land with the public by creating the Child Beale Trust.